13 Oct The TOP 10 Things to do in Chicago

 Pricing: Adult $25.00 (includes tax), Students and Teens (14–17 years) $19.00 (includes tax) – Free for children

-This is another place to enjoy Chicago from above!
+This is another place to enjoy Chicago from above and one of the best activities in town!
 The 360 CHICAGO observation deck is located 1000 feet above the famous Magnificent Mile in the iconic John Hancock Building.
 Here you can get 360 degrees views of the city: Navy Pier, Lake Michigan, Magnificent Mile and more.

 I enjoyed the interactive learning opportunities on the city’s rich history and iconic architecture.